Monday, November 29, 2021

 I took a detour today.

 It wasn't really a detour.
-It was just an exit along I-70, somewhere between Grand Junction and Glenwood Springs.
-There wasn't a sign letting the driver of the vehicle know how far the next town was-- only a winding road ahead, which first went south over the Colorado River, then west...then a short stretch north...and then back west again.
+It was just an exit along I-70 between Grand Junction and Glenwood Springs.
+There wasn't a sign letting the driver of the vehicle know how far the next town was-- only a winding road ahead, which first went south along the Colorado River, then west...then a short stretch north...and then back west again.

-I continued, adhering to the 35-mile an hour speed limit. . . slowing to 20 mph around the next curve and the next.
-Small ranches to my left. . .more farmhouses with more chimes to my right. . .farm equipment spread around the confines of the properties -- awaiting the owner to climb aboard and do in short order whatever the machinery is supposed to do.
-The city boy, behind the wheel of the pickup that just rolled by, owned not one ounce of mechanical ability, and could only imagine what a day in the life of the ranch/farm owner was like.
-What did they go through to keep their little spread running smoothly... big spread in some cases?
+I continued, adhering to the 35-mile-an-hour speed limit. . . slowing to 20 mph around the next curve and the next.
+Small ranches to my left. . .more farmhouses with more chimes to my right. . farm equipment spread around the confines of the properties -- awaiting the owner to climb aboard and do whatever the machinery is supposed to do.

 How early are they up in the morning?
-When does their chores end?
+When do their chores end?
 What do they do when a blizzard blows through?
 What does a country breakfast taste like?

 I suddenly wanted to be a ranch hand or a farm hand.
-More importantly, I wanted to meet those Coloradans -- those interesting people that lived inside the walls of those dwellings.
+More importantly, I wanted to meet those Coloradans -- those interesting people who lived inside the walls of those dwellings.

 Who are those characters that live such a life?

-I wanted to pull in the driveway, walk onto the porch, knock on the door and find out.
+I wanted to pull into the driveway, walk onto the porch, knock on the door, and find out.

 There was a story there.
 I was sure of it.

-I moved on and I reached the plateau to the south.
-I then looked north and eyed the town of Parachute, Colorado below.
+I moved on, reaching the plateau to the south.
+Then, looking north, I saw the town of Parachute, Colorado, below.

-It was a short journey, but this time I was left with only my imagination to deal with.
-No characters to write about this time.
-No solid evidence to report.
+It was a short journey, but this time, I was left with only my imagination.
+I had no characters to write about and no solid evidence to report.

 I can only imagine.